-Please, please FORGET Starbucks.
-The only reason you are coming to Salem is to try something new.
-If you are the kind of person who goes straight to the McDonalds at the Pyramids in Egypt, then by all means, stand in line at Dunkin’ Donuts.
-But for a decent conversation with an energetic barista and proper coffee, head to either Front St Coffeehouse (20 Front St) for some super-inventive lattes and teas, or Red Line Cafe (188 Essex St) for a frozen cappuccino.
-Both are best for quick-stops, but if you’re looking for a place to relax, head towards the Wharf and try Jaho (though be prepared to pay extra for soy milk) (197 Derby St).
-If you find yourself overly-caffeinated, use that unnatural jolt of extra energy to propel yourself up to Ziggy’s Donuts (2 Essex St), where you’ll be unsure whether to marvel at hamburger-shaped donuts, or gape at the sheer size of the hamburger-shaped donuts (note: to a tourist, they keep odd hours – closed on Saturdays).
+As a frequent traveller and veteran foreign food-poisoning recipient, I understand why tourists might opt for the safe, national brand.
+But consider an alternative to Starbucks and Dunkin’ Donuts.
+For decent conversation with an energetic barista and proper, proper, coffee, head to either Front St Coffeehouse (20 Front St) for some super-inventive lattes and teas, or Red Line Cafe (188 Essex St) for a frozen cappuccino.
+Both are best for quick-stops, but if you’re looking for a place to relax, head towards the Wharf and try some Continental-worthy fare at Jaho (though be prepared to pay extra for soy milk) (197 Derby St).

-There are some regular open-mic nights (such as Gulu-Gulu on Wednesdays), which used to be a bit of a mixed bag/gamble (as a recent “street poet” who lived with his mum clearly proved), but has improved vastly in recent years.
-There are some regularly-scheduled local live music nights, but these are mostly on weekends.
-Rockafellas (231 Essex St) offers some safe, chart-friendly fare, but there’s a cover charge.
+Gulu-Gulu offers some regularly-scheduled local live music.
+Rockafellas (231 Essex St) offers some safe, chart-friendly, dancefloor fare, but there’s often a cover charge.
+Drown your sorrows in some fun cocktails.
 O’Neill’s (120 Washington St) does traditional Irish music and karaoke on Sundays, and Essex and Derby Sts host live bands on street stages during the latter weekends of October.

-For blues fans, try The Lobster Shanty (25 Front St), who often host some groovin bands in the day.
-Seating tends to be limited, so if there’s no room (or you can’t bear the stench of clams frothing from an unventilated kitchen), take a seat at one of the spare tables in Derby Square in front of Old Town Hall.
+For blues fans, try The Lobster Shanty (25 Front St), who often host some groovin’ bands in the day.
+Seating tends to be limited, so if there’s no room or you’re a wee bit claustrophobic, take a seat at one of the many spare tables in Derby Square in front of Old Town Hall.

 There’s a bit of something for everyone, from clothing and jewellery shops like the darling Re-Find (women’s: 72 Washington St; men’s 266 Essex St), which sells both new and vintage clothing and accessories.
 It may seem like a tiny store, but it’s incredibly well-organized and the owner is a doll.

 For homewares and kitchen witches, try Pamplemousse (185-189 Essex St), who also sell an impressive variety of beers, meads and wines, and Roost (40 Front St), who will sell both fancy, exquisite soaps, throws, towels, homewares, etc….as well as goofy mustachioed socks, ironic piggy banks and a plethora of functional gag gifts.
-Pricier shopping can be found on Pickering Wharf, like FLIRT (63 Wharf St) who carry a wildly eclectic range.
+Literary and stationery nerds can empty their wallets at The Marble Faun (102 Wharf St).

 No list of things to do in Salem would be complete without acknowledging the local witch-related shops that have absolutely nothing to do with the horrible persecutional history of the Salem Witch Trials themselves.
 You can’t really swing a dead black cat without hitting a psychic or witch supplies shop, but bear in mind that most of the proprietors are genuinely lovely people and enjoy what they do.

-Just don’t take it too seriously and know that you’re having a bit of a laugh: no-one has magic powers, no-one can predict your future, and no-one is going to be able to communicate with your deceased loved ones.
+Just don’t take it too seriously and know that you’re having a bit of fun.
 Prices may seem expensive to non-locals, but are fairly standard (e.g $30 for a witch candle; $8 for a bag of black cat hair; $50 for a psychic reading, etc.).

 61. It’s Harry Potter Central!